margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 ## Traffic Signals ##
+Cars talking to each other through signals and signs

 Walking to the streetlight
 I see a woman in the car sitting poised with the right blinker on, signaling a turn.